Yogesh Kumar Sabharwal: Conflict of interest charges

-he had "called for and dealt with the sealing of commercial property cases in March 2005, though it was not assigned to him.".
+he had "called for and dealt with the sealing of commercial property cases in March 2005, though it [sic] was not assigned to him."

 The actions have been condemned as being at best improper and at worst an attempt "to benefit his sons who entered into partnerships with shopping malls and developers of commercial complexes".
 Former Solicitor General KK Sud called this behaviour "the height of indiscretion."